SeriousOldMan/Simulator-Controller/Documentation/Development Overview & Concepts.md

 ## Introduction

 The architecture of Simulator Controller has been designed with extensibility in mind.
-Since every racing rig is unique and there are so many different applications out there for sim racers, the core of Simulator Controller is build around a very flexible and generic concept.
+Since every simulation equipment is unique and there are so many different applications out there for sim racers, the core of Simulator Controller is build around a very flexible and generic concept.
 Plugins may be used to provide additional functionality ranging from simple code additions up to very complex, object-oriented extensions of the Simulator Controller itself.

 ### Plugin Integration